cltk/cltk/docs/latin.rst

 =========
 The Semantics module allows for the lookup of Latin lemmata, synonyms, and translations into Greek.
 Lemma, synonym, and translation dictionaries are drawn from the open-source `Tesserae Project<http://github.com/tesserae/tesserae>`

+The dictionaries used by this module are stored in https://github.com/cltk/latin_models_cltk/tree/master/semantics and https://github.com/cltk/greek_models_cltk/tree/master/semantics for Greek and Latin, respectively.
+In order to use the Semantics module, it is necessary to `import those repos first<http://docs.cltk.org/en/latest/importing_corpora.html#importing-a-corpus>`.

 .. tip:: When lemmatizing ambiguous forms, the Semantics module is designed to return all possibilities.
 A probability distribution is included with the list of results, but as of June 8, 2018 the total probability is evenly distributed over all possibilities.
 Future updates will include a more intelligent system for determining the most likely lemma, synonym, or translation._.

 The Lemmata class includes two relevant methods: lookup() takes a list of tokens standardized for spelling and returns a complex object which includes a probability distribution; isolate() takes the object returned by lookup() and discards everything but the lemmata.